 Drawbacks are often greater for the designer and specifier than the users.
 They include:

-- perceived higher maintenance costs, especially for wooden systems; - inefficient mechanisms, making windows difficult to open, in aluminium systems; - higher cost.
+- perceived higher maintenance costs, especially for wooden systems; - inefficient mechanisms, making windows difficult to open, particularly with aluminium systems with slender elements and most modern systems without intermediate glazing but which used to provide useful hand-holds; - higher cost.